denten/denten.github.io/_includes/CV/07-service.md

 #### Department

+- Associate Chair, 2020 -- 2021.
+Responsible for curriculum planning in response to the COVID-19 pandemic and the consequent shift to a three-semester system.
 - *[Group for Experimental Methods in the Humanities](http://xpmethod.github.io/)*, founding member.
 A research collective specializing in literary modeling and visualization, spatial humanities, and knowledge design.
 Weekly lab meetings, monthly workshops, and lecture series.
 2014 --